-For Writers, Reviewers, and Editors
+Guidelines For Writers, Reviewers, and Editors

 - Link to local articles.
 Your research should include searching this website for parallel articles.
 Some points are worth repeating.
-But if there is already another comprehensive article, you can refer to it in your text.
+But if there is already another comprehensive article, you can refer to it within your text.

 - Sentence length.
 Avoid run-on sentences.
 Cognitive overload occurs when reading something several times to comprehend it.
 Readers will leave the page if they don’t understand the article.
 Dial back those commas, semi-colons, and long dashes.
 A simple period will often suffice.

 - Consistent punctuation.
 Consider your article as a chapter in a much larger book.
 Thus punctuation should be consistent throughout the blog.
 A long dash (instead of two hyphens) should have a space on either side.
 The website will close the gap for you.
 Use a short dash (not a hyphen) when specifying a range of numbers like 2–4.
 This site uses curly quotes instead of inch marks.
 Unless the word “percent” begins a sentence, use the % symbol.
 Single space between sentences.
 Follow standard rules for use of italics.